DATA PROCESSING AGREEMENT

 7. INTERNATIONAL DATA TRANSFERS

-8.1 The limitations and exclusions of liability set forth in the Services Agreement shall apply to this DPA.
+8.1 The limitations and exclusions of liability set forth in the Services Agreement shall apply to this DPA, subject to the GDPR and UK Data Protection Legislation.

 8.2 In the event of inconsistencies between the provisions of this DPA and other agreements between the parties, the provisions of this DPA shall prevail.
 In cases of doubt, this DPA shall prevail, in particular, where it cannot be clearly established whether a clause relates to a party’s data protection obligations.